tijana-zrnic/tijana-zrnic.github.io/stats357/index.md

 ## Announcements

+- [4/8] I adjusted the class schedule.
+On May 11 we won't have a lecture, but we'll have extended office hours that week.
 - [4/3] We expanded enrollment.
 There are a handful of people still on the waitlist, but I expect everyone will be able to enroll.
 - [4/1] Homework 1 is up!
 It's due on 4/15 EOD.
 - [3/31] Slides for lectures 1 & 2 have been posted on Canvas.